 Jing He, Program Associate

 Ms. He holds a BS in Business and Psychology from Carnegie Mellon University where she was an Andrew Carnegie Society Scholars Award recipient.
-Before coming to BTR, Ms. He worked as a marketing analyst for a web-based company in Boston.
+Before coming to BTR in 2011, Ms. He worked as a marketing analyst for a web-based company in Boston.
 She has also worked as a business counselor at Chinatown Manpower Project in New York City where she provided training and grant services to local small business owners.

 Meryum Kazmi, Admissions Associate

 Before joining BPE, Ms. Kazmi worked as an AmeriCorps Urban Fellow at Phoenix Charter Academy, an alternative high school in Chelsea, MA, and as a Corps Member at City Year Boston, where she organized a service-learning program for middle school students called Young Heroes.
 She has also served as a staff member for the Fawakih Institute, organizing Arabic language programs.
 Ms. Kazmi graduated with a BA in history from Georgetown University, where she first developed her passion for serving urban youth after mentoring court-involved teenagers in Washington, DC.

 Anthony Mathieu, Graduate Recruiter